Matko Djarmati

 Matko Djarmati (born 24 February 1982) is a Croatian football club manager.
-He is a UEFA Pro certified coach who currently is with out team,his last club was Al-Arabi Sporting Club from Kuwait.
+He is a UEFA Pro certified coach who currently is without team, his last club was Al-Arabi Sporting Club from Kuwait.

 Club career

 Djarmati previously played for NK Rijeka in the Croatian Prva HNL and Skënderbeu in Kategoria Superiore.
-He also played for Lamia F.C. in the Greek Gamma Ethniki.
+He also played for Lamia in the Greek Gamma Ethniki.

 He finished one of the best Croatian schools for football (HNK Rijeka), and started his professional career in the same club.
 With HNK Rijeka he played some international games, part of UEFA league.
 After that, he played in Croatian second Division and one year in Greece.
 From 2009 until now Djarmati has played in Kategoria Superiore.

 Dinamo Tirana

 On 2 September 2012, Djarmati extended his contract with Dinamo Tirana for another one season, keeping him at the club until the end of 2012–13 season.

 Tërbuni

 On 22 March 2015, Djarmati received the first red-card of his career for punching a player during the 0–3 away win against Ada.
 He was banned for five matches, and returned in the first team for the league match against Adriatiku on 9 May.
 In this match, Djarmati started and played full-90 minutes as Tërbuni didn't go more and a goalless draw.